The genuine VCFw.exe file is a software component of VAIO Music Transfer by Sony.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the VCFw.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as VAIO Content Folder Watcher belongs to software PMB VAIO Edition plug-in or VAIO Content Folder Watcher or Setup_VEP_x64 or VAIO Entertainment Platform or Media Gallery by Sony (www.sony.com).
+The process known as VAIO Content Folder Watcher belongs to software VAIO Content Folder Watcher or PMB VAIO Edition plug-in or Setup_VEP_x64 or VAIO Entertainment Platform or Media Gallery by Sony (www.sony.com).

 Description: VCFw.exe is not essential for the Windows OS and causes relatively few problems.
 VCFw.exe is located in a subfolder of "C:\Program Files\Common Files".

 The program has no visible window.
 The VCFw.exe file is not a Windows core file.
 The file has a digital signature.
-The program can be removed using the Control Panel's Add\Remove programs applet.
-The file is a Verisign signed file.
+VCFw.exe is a Verisign signed file.
+The software can be removed using the Control Panel's Add\Remove programs applet.
 VCFw.exe is able to monitor applications.
-Therefore the technical security rating is 14% dangerous.
+Therefore the technical security rating is 15% dangerous.

 Recommended: Identify VCFw.exe related errors